BartleyR/dotfiles/README.md

 This is my collection of dotfiles and boostrap scripts that make it easy to sync configurations between computers and set up a new computer.
 While most of the customizations will work on any Linux/OS system, they are specifically written for and tested on [macOS](https://www.apple.com/macos/).

 ## Installation
-> Note: The `boostrap.ex.sh` script has the potential to overwrite your existing configurations.
+> Note: The `boostrap.sh` script has the potential to overwrite your existing configurations.
 Please make a backup of your existing dotfiles before you proceed.

 To install, open a terminal window and do the following: